FullHuman/purgecss/docs/plugins/webpack.md

 lang: en-US
 meta:
   - name: description
     content: PurgeCSS is a tool for removing CSS that you're not actually using in your project.
+You can use it with webpack with a plugin.
   - name: keywords
     content: PurgeCSS webpack remove unused CSS optimization web
 ---

 # Webpack

-## Install
+## Installation

 ```sh
 npm i purgecss-webpack-plugin -D
 ```